Year 1 Subject

 Introduction: Mathematics for Data-Driven Decisions

 Business Mathematics is engineered to provide students with the quantitative tools necessary for data-driven decision-making in a commercial context.
 The curriculum intentionally bridges abstract mathematical theory with concrete business applications, ensuring you grasp the practical relevance of each concept.
 The progression is designed to build a strong analytical foundation, preparing you for advanced quantitative subjects in later years.
+In a world awash with data, the ability to model, analyze, and interpret quantitative information is no longer a niche skill but a core managerial competency.

 Module 1: Foundational Algebraic Concepts